International Students Support

 F-1/J-1 students are required to maintain full-time enrollment during the academic year.
 If you cannot meet this requirement, you may request a Reduced Course Load (RCL).

-There are three types of Reduce Course Load:
+There are three types of Reduced Course Load:

 - Academic Difficulties